kss-node/kss-node/README.md

 After you've cloned this repository, run `npm install` and then you'll be able to run the module's mocha and eslint tests with `npm test`.

-To build a new version of the demo style guide, use `make docs`.
-After committing your changes to master you can use the `gh-pages.sh` script to move this over to the `gh-pages` branch real quick.
+To build a new version of the demo style guide and JavaScript documentation, use `make docs` and commit your changes to master.

 ## Contributors